gadingnst/gadingnst/README.md

 </div>
 <br>

 👋 Hello.
 My full name is Sutan Gading Fadhillah Nasution, and you can call me ***"Gading"***.
 I'm Software Engineer who specialized in *Frontend* on Full-time works but also has some ability to code in *Fullstack* on Freelance/Side works.
-Very passionate about modern *mobile and web technology* while taking into consideration about the *DX (Developer Experience)*, latest trends, and techniques.
+Very passionate about modern *mobile and web technology* while taking into consideration about the *DX (Developer Experience)*.

 ## 💼 Career
 I'm currently working full-time remotely as a ***Software Engineer*** at [Alterra](https://alterra.id).
-Focuses on building the Web3 Platform and improving its *DX (Developer Experience)*.
+Currently on building the Web3 Platform and improving its *DX (Developer Experience)*.

 ## 💻 Tech Experiences
 - Languages: JavaScript/TypeScript Environment, Solidity.
 - Frameworks: React Web/Native/NextJS, Vue/NuxtJS, Hardhat.
-- DX: Jest, React Testing Library, Storybook, Frontend Standarization.
+- DX: Jest, React Testing Library, Storybook, Frontend Standardization.
 - Fields: Frontend/Fullstack Development, Bots, Automation, Task Runner, and Data Collection.

 ***And, I would be open-mind to learning other Tech Stacks if needed.***

-## 🔍 Currently Learning and Building:
+## 🔍 Currently Learning:
-- Blockchain, Web3, Solidity
+- Blockchain, Cryptography, Web3/DApps, Solidity
-- Software Design Pattern
-- DX, UI/UX Guideline & Documentation for Frontend Implementation
+- DevX, Platform Engineering, Guideline & Tech Docs Writing
-- Writing & Speaking

 ## 🚀 How to reach me:
 - Web: [gading.dev](https://gading.dev)